PaulKinlan/superduperfeeder-hub/README.md

 # Super Duper Feeder

+A real-time RSS feed subscription service with WebSub/PubSubHubbub and WebHook support.

-A Spec compliant WebSub/PubSubHubbub service that allows users to subscribe to RSS feeds and get notified when new content is available.
+The Spec compliant WebSub/PubSubHubbub service allows clients to subscribe to RSS feeds and get notified when new content is available in real-time.
+The service also supports polling for feeds that don't support WebSub.

+There is also a developer friendly API for real-time updates to RSS feeds delivered directly to a developer defined endpoint.

+## WebSub Concepts

+WebSub (formerly PubSubHubbub) is a protocol that enables real-time notifications for content updates.
+It involves three main components:

+- **Publishers**: Content creators who notify the hub when they update their content
+- **Hub**: A server (like Super Duper Feeder) that receives update notifications from publishers and forwards them to subscribers
+- **Subscribers**: Services or applications that want to receive real-time updates about content changes

+The flow works as follows:

+1. A subscriber discovers the hub URL from a publisher's feed
+2. The subscriber sends a subscription request to the hub
+3. The hub verifies the subscription request with the subscriber
+4. When the publisher updates content, they notify the hub
+5. The hub fetches the updated content and sends it to all subscribers

 ## Features

 - WebSub/PubSubHubbub hub functionality
+  - Support for both subscription and publishing operations
+  - Automatic verification of subscription requests
+  - Content distribution to verified subscribers
 - RSS feed polling for feeds that don't support WebSub
-- Real-time updates via WebSockets, Server-Sent Events (SSE), and webhooks
+  - Automatic detection of feed updates
+  - Configurable polling intervals
+  - Support for conditional GET with ETag and Last-Modified
+- Webhook API for real-time updates
+  - Automatic hub discovery for feeds
-- Admin interface for system management
+  - Callback verification for security
+  - Fallback to polling when WebSub is not supported
-- Simple, clean UI with documentation
+- Simple, clean UI with comprehensive documentation
+  - Feed subscription management
+  - WebSub hub interaction
+  - Detailed API documentation

 ## Technology Stack

 - Runtime: Deno
 - Hosting: Deno Deploy
 - Database: DenoKV
-- Queue: Deno Deploy's built-in queue system
+- Scheduling: Deno cron jobs for periodic tasks

 ## Getting Started